WELCOME TO IE UNIVERSITY

-For the 100 plus nationalities that we have on campus, the way they study, how they approach knowledge, how they put it into practice, and the environment in which they do so, undergo a radical transformation at our Segovia and Madrid sites.
+For the 100 plus nationalities that we have on campus, the way they study, approach knowledge, put it into practice and the environment in which they do so leads to their radical transformation.

-Students intensely live their university experience.
-They can participate in more than 30 club that coordinate sports, academic, musical, cultural and social activities.
+Students can live a fully immersive university experience by participating in more than 30 clubs that coordinate sports, academic, musical, cultural and social activities.

-Diversity and the interaction between students of different studies enrich their learning and offers them potent tools for their professional future.
+The diversity of our community and the interaction between students of different programs enriches their learning and offers them powerful connections for their professional futures.

-The Student Office also offers students a personalized service regarding matters to do with immigration, health, accommodation, and services in Madrid and Segovia.
+The Student Office also offers students a personalized service regarding matters to do with immigration, health, accommodation and other services in Madrid and Segovia.

-As the capital of Spain, Madrid is home to the government, Parliament, ministries, and related institutions and organizations, as well as the official residence of the King and Queen of Spain and the President of Spain.
+As the capital of Spain, Madrid is home to the government, Parliament, ministries and all related institutions, as well as acting as the official residence of the King and Queen and the President of Spain.

-With the highest population of any city in Spain, Madrid is an important cultural center, with world-class museums, such as the Museo del Prado, the Museo Nacional Centro de Arte Reina Sofia, the CaixaForum Madrid, and the Thyssen-Bornemisza Museum, which rank amongst the most visited museums in the world.
+With the highest population of any city in Spain, Madrid is an important cultural center.
+Its world-class museums, such as the Museo del Prado, the Museo Nacional Centro de Arte Reina Sofia, the CaixaForum Madrid and the Thyssen-Bornemisza Museum all rank amongst the best museums in the world.

 Madrid is synonymous with Spanish fashion, and plays host to international industry events, such as Cibeles Madrid Fashion Week.

-Madrid is also a vibrant city, with plenty to see and do, lots of shopping centers, cinemas, theaters, and restaurants.
+Madrid is a vibrant city, with plenty to see and do, lots of shopping centers, cinemas, theaters and restaurants.

-The transport network includes a rail network that is fully integrated with the subway, buses, and airport, and its interchanges make transferring from one form of transport to another easy.
+The transport system includes a rail network that is fully integrated with the subway, buses and airport, and its interchanges make transferring from one form of transport to another easy.
 Madrid's subway system is, in fact, the second most extensive in Western Europe.

-The climate in Madrid is dry and annual rainfall is not excessive; the city boasts blue skies worthy of a Velazquez.
-Summers are hot and winters cold.
-The average temperature during the cold months (December and January) is 6 degrees Celsius, whilst the average, during the hottest months (July and August), is 25 degrees Celsius.
+The climate in Madrid is dry and annual rainfall is low.
+The city boasts blue skies worthy of a Velázquez; summers are hot and winters cold.
+The average temperature during the cold months (December and January) is 6 degrees Celsius, whilst the average during the hottest months (July and August) is 25 degrees Celsius.

-The city of Segovia is in the center of Spain, 25 short minutes from the center of Madrid, by train.
-Declared a World Heritage City by UNESCO in 1985, the city contains an assortment of buildings of historical significance, of both a civil and religious - Catholic and Jewish - nature.
-Amongst its numerous landmarks feature: the Aqueduct, the most important feat of civil engineering in the history of Spain; the Alcazar,
+The city of Segovia is in the center of Spain, 25 short minutes by train from the center of Madrid.
+Declared a World Heritage City by UNESCO in 1985, the city contains an assortment of both civil and religious buildings of historical significance.
+Some of its numerous landmarks include: the Aqueduct, the most important feat of civil engineering in the history of Spain; the Alcázar,

 the Royal Palace, perched on a rock between the Eresma and Clamores rivers; the San Antonio el Real Monastery; the Santa Maria Cathedral; the city walls, and a significant number of Romanesque churches.